lambdamikel/LambdaSpeak3/README.md

 To control the UART interface, sequences of control bytes are used, and a control sequence starts with 255 / &FF.
 255 can be be `escaped` by sending 255 and then 255 again (so, to transmit 255 as content byte, send 255 twice).

+The listener / command processing loop uses the READY byte 32 on the IO port `&FBEE` to indicate that it is ready to receive the next command or byte.
+The byte 0 indicates that LambdaSpeak 3 is busy.

 The following table lists the command bytes in Serial Mode:

 -------------------------------------------------------------------------------------------------------